Ian Baraclough

-Ian Robert Baraclough (born 4 December 1970) is an English football manager and former player who is sporting director at Partick Thistle, of the Scottish Championship.
-His most recent role had been a short spell as assistant manager of Cheltenham Town, having been the manager of the Northern Ireland national football team prior to that.
+Ian Robert Baraclough (born 4 December 1970) is an English football manager and former player who is sporting director of Scottish Championship club Partick Thistle.

 As a player, he was a defender from 1988 to 2008 for Leicester City, Grimsby Town, Lincoln City, Mansfield Town, Notts County, Queens Park Rangers and Scunthorpe United.

 Having been a part of Scunthorpe's coaching staff after retiring from playing he went on to manage the club between 2010 and 2011.
 In 2012, he was appointed manager of Sligo Rovers and is regarded as the club's most successful manager having led the club to numerous trophies during a two-year stay.
+His most recent managerial role had been a short spell as assistant manager of Cheltenham Town, having been the manager of the Northern Ireland national team prior to that.

 Playing career

 Born in Leicester, Baraclough started his career with local team Leicester City, and has also played for Grimsby Town, Lincoln City, Mansfield Town, Notts County and Queens Park Rangers (QPR).

 Baraclough signed for QPR in March 1998 making his debut against Stoke City the same month.
 He played 125 league games for them, scoring one goal against Huddersfield Town.

 After his spell at Loftus Road, Baraclough joined Notts County and enjoyed a turbulent first season captaining the side on a few occasions.

 He later signed for Scunthorpe United in 2004 on a free transfer, enjoying fantastic success with the Iron, winning promotion from Football League Two.
 He was part of the team who were then promoted from League One as champions to the Championship in 2007 and then once more via the playoffs in 2009 as part of the backroom staff at Glanford Park where he had great success as coach/assistant to Nigel Adkins.
 Baraclough made 124 League starts and nine as a substitute, scoring seven goals for Scunthorpe.